AdguardTeam/AdguardKnowledgeBase/02.general/16.adguard-translations/docs.en.md

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/ag-translations/tm.png)

-6. As soon as you join a project by clinking the "Join" button, you can see the **Tasks** tab on the Project page where the tasks for specific project files are created. _Please pay attention to them, they usually have a higher priority._
+6. As soon as you join a project by cliсking the "Join" button, you can see the **Tasks** tab on the Project page where the tasks for specific project files are created. _Please pay attention to them, they usually have a higher priority._

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/ag-translations/tasks.png)